EncoreDigitalGroup/.github/CONTRIBUTING.md

 - If you've never contributed before, see [the first timer's guide on Auth0's blog](https://auth0.com/blog/a-first-timers-guide-to-an-open-source-project/) for resources and tips on how to get started.

+## Contribution Guide

+This project uses the [Encore Digital Group Contribution Terms](/CODE-CONTRIBUTION-TERMS.md) to manage contributions.
+Additionally please follow our [Contribution Guide](/CONTRIBUTION-GUIDE.md) when contributing to projects.

 ### Issues